 The CB-Geo MPM code uses a dynamic explicit MPM formulation to solve large-scale problems in continuum mechanics.
-We focus on developing our in-house MPM code to simulate numerous large deformation problems in geomechanics, including landslides, deep excavation and dam erosion.
-These simulations are aimed to provide better insights to soil failure behavior and adjacent structures.
+We focus on developing our in-house MPM code to simulate numerous large deformation problems in geomechanics, including landslides, deep excavation, and dam erosion.
+These simulations are aimed to provide better insights into soil failure behavior and adjacent structures.

 Three simulations are shown below to demonstrate the capabilities of MPM and our code.
-The first is a general foundation case which includes the construction of structures, excavation of soil and failure collapse.
-The second is run-out simulation of an earthquake-induced landslide of a dam.
-The third is a 3D debris flow simulation.
+The first is a general foundation case which includes the construction of structures, excavation of soil, and failure collapse.
+The second is a run-out simulation of an earthquake-induced landslide of a dam.
+The third is a 3D debris-flow simulation.

 For more resources: